code-pushup/cli/packages/plugin-coverage/README.md

 4. (Optional) Reference audits which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

-   > [!TIP]
-   > Assign weights based on what influence each coverage type should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).
+   💡 Assign weights based on what influence each coverage type should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).

    ```js
    export default {